bichinger/grunt-contrib-jasmine/README.md

 Type: `String`
 Default: `''`

-The host you want PhantomJS to connect against to run your tests.
+The host you want the browser to connect against to run your tests.

 e.g. if using an ad hoc server from within grunt